RoanLatham/lwc-image-viewer/docs/LWCImageViewer.md

 ## Overview

-The Image Viewer application is a web-based tool that allows users to view and manipulate image color channels.
-It features a modern, responsive interface with support for multiple image formats, including TGA files.
+The LWC Image Viewer (Light-Weight Channel Image Viewer) is a web-based tool that allows users to view and manipulate image color channels.
+It features a modern, responsive interface with support for multiple image formats.
 The application is built using React and TypeScript, with a focus on user experience and performance.

 ## Features & Functionality